darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![a.8](a.8.png)

-And well, B is somewhere, the new distance
+And well, B is somewhere, the new distance,

 ![a.9](a.9.png)

-The distance from B to the new q is that
+the distance from B to the new q is that

 ![a.10](a.10.png)

-And I call that little b
+And I call that little b.

 ![a.11](a.11.png)